craigsapp/humlib/_includes/examples/notelist.md

 </td></tr></table>
 </center>

-If you are using the minHumdrum project directory, place programs into a subdirectory called `myprograms` and then to compile, go to the base directory of the minHumdrum code and type `make myprogram` if the program is called `myprograms/myprogram.cpp`.
+If you are using the humlib project directory, place programs into a subdirectory called `myprograms` and then to compile, go to the base directory of the humlib code and type `make myprogram` if the program is called `myprograms/myprogram.cpp`.
 The compiled program will be created as `bin/myprogram`.